AnnaDamm/scribblehub-to-epub/README.md

 # Scribblehub-to-epub

 This program scrapes a single story of [Scribblehub](https://www.scribblehub.com) and exports it as a book in epub format.
 The epub can be read by most ebook readers, such as Kindle.

 ## Installation

-**This script is only tested with node 19**
+**Attention**: This script is only tested with node 19

 ```bash
 npm install -g @annadamm/scribblehub-to-epub
 ```

 ## Usage

 `<scribblehub-url>` refers to the main page of a story, looking like this: `https://www.scribblehub.com/series/<id>/<name>/,` e.g: `https://www.scribblehub.com/series/36420/the-fastest-man-alive/`.